 The importance of Spider-Man to modern day superhero cinema cannot be understated.
 Ask anyone who was a child, coming of age or simply an excited adult at the turn of the century and they’ll tell you how huge it was to finally see arguably the most famous of all Marvel superheroes swing onto the big screen for the first time.
 Along with X-Men, Sam Raimi’s Spider-Man ushered in the age of superheroes in Hollywood, new CG capabilities matching with traditional storytelling methods to offer superhero cinema without condescension and aimed firmly at the mainstream for the first time.

-Striking the perfect note between respect for the material and its intentions to create a moving, smooth-flowing narrative, Spider-Man’s screenplay was a large force behind its success (and likely the reason that talent boarded the project ahead of production) and was widely praised by critics who tagged the picture as the ultimate summer fun-show.
+Striking the perfect note to create a moving, smooth-flowing narrative, Spider-Man’s screenplay was a large force behind its success and was widely praised by critics who tagged the movie as the ultimate summer fun-show.
 Spider-Man was not only a remarkable superhero film but a truly enjoyable summer blockbuster.

-The movie sits at number 3 on our list largely due to the very nature of Spider-Man being an origin story (and therefore having to tick a number of boxes through tropes and other less unique methods).
-Nevertheless, it remains one of the most important and timeless offerings from superhero cinema, and features some of the key iconography we’d come to associate with the genre in the near two decades that have followed.
+Even two decades on, Spider-Man remains one of the most important and timeless offerings from superhero cinema, and features some of the key iconography we have come to associate with the genre throughout the years.
 Who could ever forget that upside-down kiss?